-Limited, quick-fix solutions that do not address the underlying causes of the deep-rooted problem of rape have clearly not worked in the country, writes Ammu Joseph in the first of a two-part article examining the many layers of the issue.
+Are we just blind persons feeling an elephant?
+Every case of sexual violence that becomes a cause celebre gives rise to earnest calls for action which often yield some results.
+But limited, quick-fix solutions that do not address the underlying causes of this deep-rooted problem have clearly not worked, writes Ammu Joseph in the first of a two-part article examining the many layers of the issue.

 A law to help women, but who is enforcing it?
 Passed in 2005, the Protection of Women from Domestic Violence Act could have been an effective tool to ensure redress for victims of domestic abuse.
 But an understaffed implementation body has made it yet another selective and often toothless piece of legislation, finds Puja Awasthi.